SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 One more thing: View transitions

 If you’ve been using the example pages, did you notice how smoothly the new search results appeared on the page?
+(If you’re using Firefox, you may not see them as of this writing.
+That’s not a problem since they are gracefully ignored when support isn’t present in a browser.)

-Datastar, the JavaScript framework, lets you use view transitions when server-side events send back new fragments.
+Datastar, the JavaScript framework, lets you use view transitions when server-side events send back new elements.
 Since we’ve used the Datastar Craft Plugin, turning this on is as simple as updating your config file.

 Check out the config file from the repo we’ve been referencing in this post.
 The useViewTransition option is set to true to add view transitions to fragments.
 It couldn’t be simpler.